 Reliability refers to the extent to which test scores, survey results, or the data obtained from other measurements are accurate.
-It "concerns the extent to which an experiment, test, or any measuring procedure yields the same results on repeated trials" (Carmines and Zeller 1987).
+It "concerns the extent to which an experiment, test, or any measuring procedure yields the same results on repeated trials" (Carmines and Zeller 1987, 11).

-The score a person obtains on an examination or the response a person gives to survey stimuli may or may not be an accurate representation of that individual's typical behavior or response.
-To determine how accurate results are, it is important to administer the test, survey, or other measurement device on more than one occasion.
-"The more consistent the results given by repeated measurements, the higher the reliability of the measuring procedure" (Carmines and Zeller 1987).
+The score a person attains on an examination or the response a person gives to survey stimuli may or may not be an accurate representation of that individual's typical behavior or response.
+To determine the accuracy of the results, it is important to administer the test, survey, or other measurement device on more than one occasion: "The more consistent the results given by repeated measurements, the higher the reliability of the measuring procedure" (Carmines and Zeller 1987, 12).